world-of-webcraft/reactor/README.md

 * Third row and so forth apply to the following rules:
  * Max 30 characters before line break
  * The rest is up to you!
 Preferably some sort of description of what has been done

+ Rules of development:
+ * If you feel like you need a separate branch to work on and then merge this to master go ahead
+ * If you feel like hacking directly on the master branch...
+No guts no glory!